pub struct Rocket<P: Phase>(/* private fields */);Expand description

 Mounts all of the routes in the supplied vector at the given base

 path.
-Mounting a route with path path
+Mounting a route with path path at path base makes the route

-available at base/path
+available at base/path.

 §Panics